Alternate reality game: Definition

 There is a great deal of debate surrounding the characteristics by which the term "alternate reality game" should be defined.
 Sean Stacey, the founder of the website Unfiction, has suggested that the best way to define the genre was not to define it, and instead locate each game on three axes (ruleset, authorship and coherence) in a sphere of "chaotic fiction" that would include works such as the Uncyclopedia and street games like SF0 as well.

 Several experts, though, point to the use of transmedia, "the aggregate effect of multiple texts/media artifacts," as the defining attribute of ARGs.
 This prompts the unique collaboration emanating from ARGs as well; Sean Stewart, founder of 42 Entertainment, which has produced various successful ARGs, speaks to how this occurs, noting that "the key thing about an ARG is the way it jumps off of all those platforms.
 It's a game that's social and comes at you across all the different ways that you connect to the world around you."

-Unique terminology

-Among the terms essential to understanding discussions about ARGs are: